MiDo-kun/Student-Management-System/README.md

 - Use AJAX based HTTP requests to the server for dynamic request-response cycle.
 - Use bootstrap to achieve better responsive web design.
 - Use sweet alert for modals and notifications.
-- Use AWS RDS MySQL database to access the data.
+- Use AWS RDS MySQL database to access the table.

 ## Key Features